PCBs Contamination in Killer Whales and Orca Pollution

 As a result of coastal pollution by humans, all of the animals which make up the orca’s diet from the coastal regions have direct exposure to the polychlorinated biphenyls (also known as the PCBs chemical) deposits.
-This includes, but does not limit to stingrays, fish and seals.
-Subsequently killer whales eat these animals with PCB contamination (however trace the concentrations may be).
-And the overall chemical concentration build-up within their own bodies, as a result of being the ultimate contamination end point.
+This includes, but does not limit to stingrays, fish, and seals.
+Subsequently, killer whales eat these animals with PCB contamination (however trace the concentrations might be).
+And the overall chemical concentration build-up within their own bodies, as a result of being the ultimate contamination endpoint.

 Orca Mothers Nursing their Calves with PCBs Contaminated Milk

 Recent analytical observations indicate male killer whales contain more PCB-rich fat than the female killer whales.
 This discrepancy is likely a result of the male orca’s larger dietary intake, by volume.
 However, one of the highest complications with PCBs in female dolphins and orca is that their milk is high in fat.
 In fact, orca milk can contain up to 40% fat, which is a very high end-point for the PCBs in pregnant killer wales.